disco0/kevinmarquette.github.io/_posts/2016-10-28-powershell-everything-you-wanted-to-know-about-pscustomobject.md

 # Saving to a file

 I find the best way to save a hashtable to a file is to save it as JSON.
-You can import it back into a `[PSCusomObject]`
+You can import it back into a `[PSCustomObject]`

     $myObject | ConvertTo-Json -depth 1- | Set-Content -Path $Path
     $myObject = Get-Content -Path $Path | ConvertFrom-Json